About the project

 Start of wind turbine installation

-V164-9.5 MW MHI Vestas turbines will be loaded onto the Aeolus at Vlissingen and installed offshore.
+V164-9.5 MW MHI Vestas turbines are being loaded onto the Aeolus at Vlissingen and installed offshore.

 Van Oord, MHI Vestas, TenneT and Blauwwind will work together to safely commission the wind farm.
 Power generation will then commence.

 Check out this video on how a monopile is made

 Partners Group is a global private markets investment management firm with EUR 73 billion (USD 83 billion) in investment programmes under management in private equity, private real estate, private infrastructure and private debt.
 The firm manages a broad range of customised portfolios for an international clientele of institutional investors.
 Partners Group is headquartered in Zug, Switzerland, and has offices around the world.
 The firm employs over 1,200 people and is listed on the SIX Swiss Exchange (symbol: PGHN) with a majority ownership by its partners and employees.